mguery/resume/index.md

 *Self-taught IT professional with 9 years of experience in customer-facing roles.
 Certified in AWS & Microsoft Azure with a passion for learning new technologies.
-Looking for **entry-level** Cloud Engineer roles.
+Looking for **entry-level** Support or Cloud Engineer roles.
 Also available for contract work.*

 Currently, I’m an Implementation Consultant and work with online service providers, nonprofits, and startups who need help setting up cloud-based software.
 Including tools like HoneyBook, Dubsado, WordPress, and Asana.

-**Reviews**
-* "...Marjy completed the job in a timely and professional manner.
-Marjy helped me by saving time and money."
-* "...found the experience very easygoing.
-She is easy to work with."
-* "...an excellent teacher.
-I highly recommend her to guide you..."
-* "...unfailingly polite to the librarians she worked with and the students she was tutoring.
-Most notable was her patience with sometimes difficult patrons who could be frustrated in learning new computer skills."

 ## [Qualifications]